Southeast Asia's 2015 unity dream collides with reality

 Indonesia, Southeast Asia's biggest economy, has taken a protectionist turn over the past year by capping foreign ownership of mines and introducing a 20 percent export tax on metal ores in an effort to boost its industry.

-Domestic political pressures have limited steps to liberalize worker migration within ASEAN to a handful of professions.
+Domestic political pressures have limited steps to liberalise worker migration within ASEAN to a handful of professions.

-As ASEAN plods along, it risks being overtaken by more nimble moves as Asian countries strike more favorable free-trade deals with countries globally, adding complexity to a so-called noodle soup of regional agreements.
+As ASEAN plods along, it risks being overtaken by more nimble moves as Asian countries strike more favourable free-trade deals with countries globally, adding complexity to a so-called noodle soup of regional agreements.

 Several ASEAN countries are aiming to join the proposed Trans-Pacific Partnership, which includes the United States.